Air Defense

 Armament

-Four ready-to-fire missiles on the launcher with additional reloads carried in the vehicle; 7.62 mm machine gun for self-defense
+Four ready-to-fire missiles on the launcher with four additional missiles carried in the vehicle; some vehicles also carry a 7.62 mm machine gun for self-defense

 Missiles